Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Safe Daily Vehicle Operations

-Safe systems of work are put in place to ensure immediate action can be taken to prevent operation of unsafe vehicles.
-Safe working practices may include
+Safe systems of work ensure immediate action is taken to prevent operation of unsafe vehicles and to reduce risk of vehicle components becoming defective.

 • Increasing vehicle visibility by addition of extra lighting and reflective hi-visibility strips